micag2025/Supply_Chain_project/publication.md

 ## Acknowledgements

 TO BE CHANGED
-This project was built with contributions and inspiration from:
+This project was built with contributions and inspiration from ...........................who have reviewed, tested, and improved this project

-Ethereum Community – For creating the ecosystem and documentation Remix Team – For providing an accessible smart contract IDE MetaMask Team – For building the wallet that powers Web3 interaction React Community – For building a powerful UI framework ethers.js Contributors – For creating a robust Web3 library Open Source Contributors – Who have reviewed, tested, and improved this project Special thanks to all developers and supply chain professionals who provided feedback during development and testing phases.
+Special thanks to all developers and supply chain professionals who provided feedback during development and testing phases.

 ---